gonzalo-munillag/Blog/My_implementations/Local_sensitivity/README.md

 1. Two functions to calculate the local sensitivity of a dataset empirically.
 2. Comparisons between local and global sensitivity results.
+3. A visualization of sensitivities for a median query, with the goal to show how to calclate sensitivities locally and how bounded and unbounded sensitivity differ visually

 ### Mean questions for clarification
 - If local sensitivity would imply less noise due to its smaller value, then why do we not always use local sensitvity?
 If for each dataset you would calculate its particular loca sensitvity, then adversary could also take that into consideration when plotting noise distributions of the different possible dataset release combinations.
 These distributions would have a lower std, and thus, once the adversary gets a query DP result, it would be easier for him/her to discard possible release datasets (A visual representation of this process carried out by an attacker is in the [paper](https://git.gnunet.org/bibliography.git/plain/docs/Choosing-%CE%B5-2011Lee.pdf) I implemented 2 blog posts ago, depicted in Figs. 1 and 3).
 That is why some researchers invented smooth bounds for local sensitivities, but that is something I will cover in future blog posts.